mpaluchowski/michal.paluchowski.com/content/posts/api-thinking-vs-client-thinking/index.md

 <!--more-->

 APIs were all the rage that, along with [AJAX][wpajax], [kicked off Web 2.0][wpweb20].
 By allowing others to tap into the features and data of your application, you could spark a whole community of clients and mash-ups, making you the __platform__.
-Twitter is a well known child of this era, where an [API was built first][twitterrapi], then Twitter's own clients as well as all the independent ones on top of it.
+Twitter is a well known child of this era, where an API was built first, then Twitter's own clients as well as all the independent ones on top of it.

 {{< figure src="/api-thinking-vs-client-thinking/apis-apis-everywhere.png" alt="APIs, APIs everywhere" >}}